Right Concentration

 The Buddha says that this is your territory as a meditator.
 If you wander off your territory, it’s like the quail who wandered away from the plowed field where he could hide from the hawk.
 He suddenly finds himself out in an open meadow where a hawk swoops down and catches him.
 As the hawk carries him off, he laments his bad fate, “Ah, I shouldn’t have left my safe field.
 If I hadn’t, this hawk would have been no match for me!”
 The hawk says, “Okay, I’ll let you go there, but even there you won’t escape me.”
 He lets the quail go.
 The quail goes and stands on top of a stone turned up by the plow and shouts to the hawk, “Okay, come and get me, you hawk.
 Come and get me, you hawk.”
 And the hawk, without bragging, just folds his wings and dives down.
 The quail sees that the hawk is coming at him full speed and so jumps behind the stone.
 The hawk crashes into the stone and dies.

 This is the analogy for when you wander off into sensual passions: You’re out where the hawk can get you.
 But when you’re here in the body—ardent, alert, and mindful—you’re in your safe territory.
 Just keep inhabiting the body as you go through the day.
 Whether you’re in jhana or not doesn’t matter.
 As long as you have this sense of fully inhabiting the body, being in touch with the breath energy in the body, you’re in the right location, you’re in the proper territory.
 As for the map of the different stages, keep that in the back of your mind.
 If you look at the map while you’re driving, you’ll drive off the road.
 Use the map after you’ve come out of meditation to reflect on what you experienced, what happened in the course of the meditation.
-Over time you’ll arrive at your own more complete map of the different stages the mind goes through, the different ways it settles down, the different types of concentration you can get into.
+Over time, you’ll arrive at your own more complete map of the different stages the mind goes through, the different ways it settles down, the different types of concentration you can get into.
 But all this comes from having a proper sense of cause and effect.

-This is why the Buddha put right view at the very beginning of the path: seeing the practice of meditation as a type of kamma, something you do to get the results that you want, with the realization that the results have to come from causes.
+This is why the Buddha put right view at the very beginning of the path: seeing the practice of meditation as a type of kamma, something you do to get the results you want, with the realization that the results have to come from causes.
 If you focus on the causes, with the sense of where you want to go kept in the back of the mind, the causes will take you there.
 In this case, it’s not done by focusing on your memory of what was stated in the texts about jhana.
 It’s done by focusing on the breath, getting to know the breath by evaluating it, adjusting it, settling in.
 That’s where you’ll see right concentration.